danieldriver/danieldriver.github.io/_pages/resources.md

 permalink: /resources/
 ---

 This page is a work in progress.
-Check back soon for updates, or pester me if there's something you'd like to see here. – DRD, 13 November 2018
+Check back soon for updates, or pester me if there's something you'd like to see here.

 ## Program Advising at AST